Depending on your laptop there are a few clients that can be installed.

 The URL is created automatically from the information you type in other fields,

-look similar to the one below (with your information).
+After editing the bookmark, your screen should look similar to the one below (right image) but with your

 At this point, your lab share is connected and you can use it just like a folder or network drive.